ben2613/codechallenge_test1/Task3.md

 ### Adjacency List Model

-This is also the approach I come up with.
-Easiest to read and straightforward.
+This is the approach I come up with.
+Easiest to read and logic is straightforward.

 Advantage